The Warehouse Theatre: History

-The Club strive to maintain the original character of the building, while maintaining an up-to-date multi-purpose facility.
+The Club strives to maintain the original character of the building while maintaining an up-to-date multi-purpose facility.
 Fundraising events are held at the Warehouse to maintain the upkeep of the space, and also to fund the Drama Club's productions.
 The club recently completed a campaign to buy new seating for productions.
 This is mainly due to Friends of the Club.

-Past productions (by year)
+Past productions

 In 1997, the club decided to start using the Warehouse Theatre for main productions as well as the Weymouth Pavilion.

 The following is a list of the productions that have taken place at the Warehouse Theatre: